-Product Definition Reporting scope Primary reference frameworks Previous reporting classification New reporting classification from 2020 Debt Capital Markets (DCM) Corporate or project bond issued for a company or project classified as sustainable energy (e.g wind, solar), low carbon transport or water infrastructure according to the activities listed under the energy, transport and water sections of the EU Sustainable Finance Taxonomy (see notes).
+Product Definition Reporting scope Primary reference frameworks Financing type Debt Capital Markets (DCM) Corporate or project bond issued for a company or project classified as sustainable energy (e.g. wind, solar), low carbon transport or water infrastructure according to the activities listed under the energy, transport and water sections of the EU Sustainable Finance Taxonomy (see notes).
 Apportioned value of HSBC's participation in underwriting the issuance as a bookrunner in the transaction as reported by Dealogic.
-For private placements, apportioned value as per transaction documentation.
-EU Sustainable Finance Taxonomy Facilitation Sustainable infrastructure Equity Capital Markets (ECM) Corporate or project equity issued for a company or project classified as sustainable energy (e.g wind, solar), low carbon transport or water infrastructure according to the activities listed under the energy, transport and water sections of the EU Sustainable Finance Taxonomy (see notes).
-Apportioned value of HSBC's participation in underwriting the issuance as a bookrunner in the transaction as reported by Dealogic.
-EU Sustainable Finance Taxonomy Facilitation Sustainable infrastructure Finance Advisory Advisory services on a loan, export credit agency (ECA) or other type of corporate finance for a project which is classified as sustainable energy (e.g wind, solar), low carbon transport or water infrastructure according to the activities listed under the energy, transport and water sections of the EU Sustainable Finance Taxonomy (see notes).
-Apportioned value of the funding amount (limit at execution) of the arranged facility where HSBC has acted as a financial advisor.
-The reported value reflects the total funding amount divided by the number of advisors.
-EU Sustainable Finance Taxonomy Facilitation Sustainable infrastructure Financing is typically provided by development banks or governments (ECAs) due to the nature of the project.
+For private placements, apportioned value as per transaction documentation. • EU Sustainable Finance Taxonomy Off-balance sheet Equity Capital Markets (ECM) Corporate or project equity issued for a company or project classified as sustainable energy (e.g. wind, solar), low carbon transport or water infrastructure according to the activities listed under the energy, transport and water sections of the EU Sustainable Finance Taxonomy (see notes).
+Apportioned value of HSBC's participation in underwriting the issuance as a bookrunner in the transaction as reported by Dealogic. • EU Sustainable Finance Taxonomy Off-balance sheet Project Finance Project loan or other type of lending facility structured to finance a project which meets one of the use of proceeds requirements are classified as sustainable energy (e.g. wind, solar), low carbon transport or water infrastructure according to the activities listed under the energy, transport and water sections of the EU Sustainable Finance Taxonomy (see notes).
+Committed amount (limit at execution) of new facilities provided, or the value of an increase provided to existing facilities.
+Facilities are managed and monitored by HSBC's Global Banking & Markets business.
+The limit is sourced from HSBC's internal risk systems. • EU Sustainable Finance Taxonomy On-balance sheet